-The Town of Washington Grove needs to be proactive so we can control costs and to-preserve the historic integrity of our lighting.
-This might include purchasing and installing our own definition of modern fixtures, or perhaps purchasing the existing Pemco fixtures from Pepco and renovating them to modern standards including dark-sky compliance and intrusion control. purchasing our own streetlight fixtures so we can maintain aesthetic and economic control of our lighting and utility needs and be able to choose our own energy provider/source.
+The Town of Washington Grove needs to be proactive so we can control costs and preserve the historic integrity of our lighting.
+This might include purchasing our own streetlight fixtures so we can maintain aesthetic and economic control of our lighting and utility needs and be able to choose our own energy provider/source.
 Our intention is to take our solid (but dated) streetlight fixtures and renovate them to modern standards including dark-sky compliance and intrusion control.

-→ Replace or convert the existing streetlights fixtures and walkway lighting system with a more modern lamping system that also preserves safety and is in keeping with the historic aspect of the Town, yet minimizes glare, light trespass, and light pollution.
+- (a) Replace or convert the existing streetlight fixtures and walkway lighting system with a more modern lamping system that also preserves safety and is in keeping with the historic aspect of the Town, yet minimizes glare, light trespass, and light pollution.
 The restoration or replacement should consider differentiating lighting for roads, walkways and recreational facilities, (e.g. use of foot-level lighting along sections of the Town walkways, rather than pole lighting).
 Lighting should be chosen to illuminate only the target area using only the amount of light needed.
-Any modifications to the lighting should consider the historic pattern reflected in the scale, placement and character of the existing lights.

-- → Closely monitor the updated Pepco lighting tariff as it makes its way through the regulatory process to ensure that historic districts are considered, and to prevent the wholesale replacement of our lights with something considered more modern. - → Work with other local jurisdictions, particularly smaller ones with historic characteristics, to ensure that the concerns of such jurisdictions are considered during the review of the proposed new lighting tariff. to explore options in owning and maintaining our own streetlights. - → Continue to closely monitor future Pepco Streetlight tariffs as they develop and make their way through the regulatory process.
-As a Town on the National Historic Register we want to ensure that historic districts are considered and to prevent the wholesale replacement of our lights with something more modern. - → Explore sources of funds to assist with replacing or restoring our lights with fixtures that maintain the historic integrity of the town. - → Develop a standard procedure for a resident to request addition/removal of individual lights. - → Explore guidelines for TWG residents in terms of approach to avoiding light trespass and light pollution issues between neighbors.
+Any modifications to the lighting should consider the historic pattern reflected in the scale, placement and character of the existing lights. - (b) Work with other local jurisdictions, to explore options in owning and maintaining our own streetlights. - (c) Continue to closely monitor future Pepco Streetlight tariffs as they develop and make their way through the regulatory process.
+As a Town on the National Historic Register, we want to ensure that historic districts are considered and to prevent the wholesale replacement of our lights with something more modern. - (d) Explore sources of funds to assist with replacing or restoring our lights with fixtures that maintain the historic integrity of the town. - (e) Develop a standard procedure for a resident to request addition/removal of individual lights. - (f) Explore guidelines for TWG residents in terms of approach to avoiding light trespass and light pollution issues between neighbors.
 Montgomery County requires that neighbors avoid shining light into their neighbor's windows.
 Additionally, an effort should be made to encourage residents to use exterior light fixtures that are dark sky compliant.